pymargot/margot/README.md

-# margot is a framework for quanting with pydata.
+# A quantitative finance framework for pydata.
-Margot is a library with two distinct components; these can be used together, or independently:
+Margot is a library of two parts that may be used together or separately:
 - margot.data
 - margot.backtest